emrecanoner/emrecanoner/README.md

 ## I'm a Student 👨‍🎓
 - 🚀 I have developed projects and worked on -> C#, Python, JavaI have developed projects and worked on
-- ✍ I have information about these languages -> C, HTML, CSS
+- ✍ I have information about these languages -> C, HTML, CSS, Assembly
 - 🔭 I’m currently working for Kodluyoruz Internship Programme 🔥
 - 🌱 I’m currently learning 😂
 - 🥅 2022 Goals: Developing an app to be heard in the world 🌎 and learning mobile programming 🤖